Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Why does litter stick to my scoop?

-Litter usually sticks when the surface is rough or the scoop isn’t suited for your litter type.
+Litter usually sticks when the surface is rough or the scoop is not suited for your litter type.
 Switching to a smoother or non-stick cat litter scoop can help reduce buildup.

 Final Thoughts

-Choosing the right cat litter scoop comes down to a few simple things: matching the slot size to your litter, picking a sturdy build that won’t bend or crack, and finding a shape that makes scooping feel easy instead of frustrating.
+Choosing the right cat litter scoop comes down to a few simple things: matching the slot size to your litter, picking a sturdy build that will not bend or crack, and finding a shape that makes scooping feel easy instead of annoying.

-Those small details make a bigger difference than you’d expect.
+Those details make a bigger difference than you might expect.
 A scoop that sifts cleanly and feels comfortable to use can turn a daily chore into something quick and manageable.

 It also helps to look at your setup as a whole.
 A few simple upgrades around the litter box can make cleaning even easier.
 Take a look at our guide to litter box accessories for more ideas.